christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

-####Solve the params
+####Solve the params on training data in order to learn new models

-To solve a network, you need
+To train a network, you need

-- its definition, as seen previously
+- its model definition, as seen previously

 - a second protobuf file, describing the parameters for the stochastic gradient deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-mac-osx